ProFSA: Self-supervised Pocket Pretraining via Protein Fragment-Surroundings Alignment: Introduction

 To bridge the gap between fragment-pocket pairs and ligand-pocket pairs, we employ three strategies.
 Firstly, we focus on residues with long-range interactions, excluding those constrained with peptide bonds absent in real ligand-protein complexes \citep{Wang2022ScaffoldingPF}.
 Secondly, we sample fragment-pocket pairs based on their relative buried surface area (rBSA) and the joint distribution of pocket and ligand sizes to mimic real ligands.
 Thirdly, we address property mismatches caused by the segmentation process by applying terminal corrections \citep{Marino2015ProteinTA,Arbour2020RecentAI} to fragments.
 This results in a dataset of 5.5 million pairs from the PDB database.

-Based on the constructed data, we propose a molecular-guided contrastive learning methodology for attaining ligand-aware pocket representations.
-In this approach, the pocket encoder is trained to distinguish between positive ligands and other negative samples present in the same batch.
-Different from other contrastive approaches, our pretraining framework is capable of encoding diverse interaction patterns into pocket representations regardless of inconsistency between protein fragments and real ligands.
-Protein fragments usually have more rotatable bonds than drug-like molecules and consist of only twenty types of amino acids.
-If we were to straightforwardly learn the ligand and pocket encoders together, as in traditional contrastive learning, the pocket representation would encode these biased peptide-ligand specific features.
-To overcome this inconsistency, we propose training our pocket encoder to align with a pretrained small molecule encoder, whose weights remain unchanged.
-By doing so, the pretrained molecule encoder serves as a guiding mechanism, facilitating the transfer of binding-specific and biologically relevant information from extensive molecular datasets to our pocket encoder.
+With this dataset, we introduce a molecular-guided contrastive learning method to obtain ligand-aware pocket representations.
+Our approach trains the pocket encoder to differentiate between positive ligands and other negative samples in the same batch.
+Our contrastive framework is capable of encoding diverse interaction patterns into pocket representations regardless of inconsistency between protein fragments and real ligands.
+To counteract biases from peptide fragments used as ligands, we align the pocket encoder with a pretrained small molecule encoder, whose weights are fixed.
+This pretrained encoder serves as a guide, transferring binding-specific and biologically relevant information from extensive molecular datasets to our pocket encoder.

 Our contributions are articulated as follows:

 1. The proposal of a novel scalable pairwise data synthesis pipeline by extracting pseudo-ligand-pocket pairs from protein-only data, which has the potential to be applied to much larger predicted structure data generated by AlphaFold \citep{Jumper2021HighlyAP} or ESMFold \citep{doi:10.1126/science.ade2574}.